-The NW Kansas Conservation Foundation supports habitat improvement and wildlife conservation in Northwest Kansas.
-The foundation works locally to improve awareness, enhance public hunting access and champion wildlife habit projects.
-To support ongoing educational efforts, the foundation annually funds a college scholarship to be awarded to a student majoring in a related field.
+The Kansas Governor’s Ringneck Classic supports habitat improvement and wildlife conservation in Northwest Kansas.
+The Classic works locally to improve awareness, enhance public hunting access and champion wildlife habit projects.
+To support ongoing educational efforts, the Classic annually funds a college scholarship to be awarded to a student majoring in a related field.

 Scholarship amount: $1,000